salikadave/freshers-interview-checklist/README.md

 - [30 Days of Coding](https://30dayscoding.com/): Provides an intensive study plan for revising data structures and algorithms.
 - [Leetcode](https://leetcode.com/): Practice Data Structures and Algorithms.

 . . .
-More resources will be added soon.
-Have a good resource?
+More *free* resources will be added soon.
+Have a good addition?
 Open a PR.

 ## 👩‍💻 Contributing